This is a summary, for a full background, history, details of the outlook process, see here .

 Outlook aftercare

-- Put a link of your OPSP under 'Current strategies' in Glassfrog for easy access.
+• Put a link to your Outlook or Evaluation output under 'Current strategies' in Glassfrog for easy access.